MtnDewIt/Shader-Debug-Files/README.md

 ```

 ### Minor Note:
-Everything specified here has to do with fixes for underwater fog, which is specific to ElDewrito 0.7, and is not featured in any capacity in MS23.
+Everything specified here has to do with fixes for underwater fog, which is specific to ElDewrito 0.7 and is not featured in any capacity in MS23.

-There is an extra entry point which defines the updated undertwater fog functions.
+There is an extra entry point that defines the updated underwater fog functions.

 [water_ripple.hlsl #L8](https://github.com/Beatthezombie/HaloShaderGenerator/blob/3e9945db51dd27f30f99975b0a15cff3dba1fc4e/halo_online_shaders/water_ripple.hlsl#L8)
 ```